adepusr/WeatherFront_Docker/README.md

 $ sudo usermod -a -G docker ec2-user </br>
 Start the docker service (as root): service docker start </br>

-2. Docker load -i cloudfinal.tar </br>
+2. Docker load -i webserver.tar </br>
 //new image will be created and displays the container id.</br>

 3. Copy the newly created IMAGEid (visible below the docker load command).</br>